-Laxá in Dölum is a fly only river.
-Anglers must release all salmon 70 cm and larger.
-It is allowed to take max 1 grilse per rod per shift.
+Laxa river in Dolum is a fly only river and anglers must release all salmon 70 cm and larger.
+Anglers are allowed to take 1 grilse per rod per shift.

 Good to know